 Creative mothers must realize the importance of collaboration.
 Working together with our children, though challenging, promises a bountiful reward.
 I am learning to clearly explain what I do, to think out loud and to simplify tasks.
-I am training partners with unified vision and forming an impact much greater than my own.
+I am training partners with a unified vision and forming an impact much greater than my own.
 In each new endeavor, I try to imagine how I can better involve my children.
 I know I will be a much stronger creator when I am skilled at collaborating with them.

 A Creative Mother Puts Her House to Work

 I wish I could count the number of times I have heard a woman say that she must leave the home in order to pursue this or that creative endeavor because there is simply “too much to do” at home.
 Believe me, I sympathize!
 I know well the silent screams of a house that needs primping, piles that need dispersing and chores that stand undone.
 When I realize I am chasing that ever-moving target of completion at home, sometimes I have to step back and remind myself who’s boss.
 Do you work for your house or does your house work for you?